-Visual Observers
+Visual Observors

-- 1. Visual observers (VO) are are mandatory for RPAS operation over 400'agl, RPAS events open to the public or where specified by MAAC.
+- 1. Visual observers (VO) are mandatory for RPAS operations over 400'agl or at RPAS events open to the public.
+However, the use of Visual observers or spotters to alert pilots flying under 400'agl to full sized air traffic is strongly encouraged, especially in the case of pilots flying large gas / electric powered aircraft or turbine powered jets.
 When required at this site, no member shall operate an RPAS unless: - a.
 A visual observer(s) is present who has been briefed or trained on any site/event procedures upon spotting a potential conflict with full-scale aircraft. - b.
 A minimum of one visual observer per flight line is required. - c.
 VO must not watch the models their sole role is to scan the surrounding sky for approaching full-scale aircraft. - d.
 Position the VO where they have unobstructed sight lines sitting in the shade beside a camper/structure is not acceptable.
-Equally they must be situated to have a reasonable communication ability with all pilots/modellers. - e.
+Equally they must be situated to have a reasonable communication ability with all pilots/modelers. - e.
 Use visual aids as required sunglasses, wide brim hats, sunshades, binoculars or similar.
-If positioned far from pilot stations, provide suitable notification means such as air horns, lights, radios etc.
+If positioned far from pilot stations, provide suitable notification means such as air horns, lights, radios etc. - Detection or notification of an approaching full-scale aircraft.
+These rules ensure a clear command/response protocol is in place - there is no time for debates or confusion.

-- f.
-The Visual Observer shall or other responsibly non-pilot monitor pilot located at the pilot stations shall monitor Langley ATC Tower frequency of 119.1 pay attention to fixes CLOVERDALE, COURTHOUSE, AUTOMALL and WHITEROCK. - i.
-The VO or responsible person shall be briefed - To reference the charts in the RPAS operations over 400'agl add-on section and what to listen for, namely aircraft reporting inbound or outbound to any of the previous fixes - And that radio monitoring is an aid and does not replace an active sky scan for aircraft. - 2.
-Per CAR (901.23(vii)) each site must have rules to ensure a clear full-scale detection and avoidance command/response protocol is in place there is no time for debates or confusion.
 MAAC has adopted the following minimum: - a.
-MAAC models/RPA shall give way/get out of the way of full-scale aircraft in all circumstances no exceptions.
-There is never any onus on full-scale pilots to yield to models ever. - b.
-Upon spotting/hearing or being advised of any airplane that might pose a hazard with modeling activities, the VO shall yell in a loud clear voice "AIRPLANE".
+MAAC models/RPA shall give way/get out of the way of full-scale aircraft in all circumstances no exceptions. - b.
+Upon spotting/hearing or being advised of any airplane that might pose a hazard with modelling activities, pilots shall yell in a loud clear voice "AIRPLANE".
 If in doubt, issue the warning. - c.
 Upon hearing this command, all pilots shall descend to as low as altitude as safely possible, and if required land.
 The goal is to vacate the airspace vertically and then determine if RPA can continue to operate safely. - d.
-Lateral deconfliction maneuvers are prohibited above 60'AGL.
-Descending to 60'agl (tree top level) is the accepted Transport Canada initial response.
-Members operating near/off aerodromes have different specific response requirements. - e.
-Upon determining the full-scale aircraft is no longer a threat, the VO or other persons shall yell in a loud clear voice "ALL CLEAR". - f.
-If any "official person" such as a peace officer, ATC or their delegate, has given a stop flying order, guidance or similar, all model flying shall stop immediately and shall not resume until permission to do so is obtained from person or body that issued the stop flying order. - g.
-Thereafter modeling activities may resume as normal.
+Upon determining the full-scale aircraft is no longer a threat, pilots or other persons shall yell in a loud clear voice "ALL CLEAR". - e.
+If any "official person" such as a peace officer, ATC or their delegate, has given a stop flying order, guidance or similar, all model flying shall stop immediately and shall not resume until permission to do so is obtained from person or body that issued the stop flying order.

+f.
+Thereafter modelling activities may resume as normal.

-Program Director, Air Boss, ATC Coordinator
+Program Director/Air Boss - ATC Coordinator

-This site is in uncontrolled airspace - a Program Director or an Air Boss is not required
+This site is in uncontrolled airspace - a Program Director/Air Boss is not required